RobertXii/BaF-Error-Signal-Simulation/README.md

 - Reproduce the experimental behavior of W as a function of laser detuning × NR field
 - Understand underlying physics causing the systematic linear dependence

-## Contents

-- `simulation_log.html`: Log of simulation runs and parameter sweeps
-- `code/`: (If included) Python or MATLAB scripts used for numerical simulation
-- `README.md`: Project overview and instructions